Sleepytale Logo

 A balanced handful across these areas covers most of what a toddler is working on, without a mountain of toys.

-Toys for Learning, Sleep for Remembering
+Toys for Learning, a Friend for the Questions

 Shape Sorters, Puzzles, and Fine Motor Toys